-Central (boot server) Configuration file: sip.cfg Turn this feature on or off and specify which warnings are displayable. • For more information, refer to SIP <sip></sip> on page A-11.
+Central (provisioning Configuration template: Turn this feature on or off and specify which warnings are displayable. server) sip-interop.cfg • Refer to <sip></sip> on page A-147.

-Quick Setup of SoundPoint IP / SoundStation IP / VVX Phones
+Quick Setup of Polycom Phones

 In the SIP 3.1.2 release, a Quick Setup feature was added to simplify the process of entering the provisioning (boot) server parameters from the phone's user interface.
 This feature is designed to make it easier for on-site, "out of the box" provisioning of SoundPoint IP, SoundStation IP, and VVX phones.